cs-ed/edtech-plan-medranomr/README.md

 ### Software Specifications

 This course will be offered through the district's Oxnard Online portal (Canvas Learning Management System).
 I will teach students from the free code.org curriculum.
 This curriculum has been adapted into canvas by Maya Crosby and I will use her course as the frame for mine.
-I will supplement AP test practice from the canvas course developed by Banjamin Smith.
+I will supplement AP test practice from the canvas course developed by Benjamin Smith.

-Maya Crosby's course: https://lor.instructure.com/resources/72c89a0f8c1c4aa6848cf24173a27ace Benjamin Smith's course: https://lor.instructure.com/resources/72c89a0f8c1c4aa6848cf24173a27ace
+Maya Crosby's course: https://lor.instructure.com/resources/72c89a0f8c1c4aa6848cf24173a27ace

+Benjamin Smith's course: https://lor.instructure.com/resources/72c89a0f8c1c4aa6848cf24173a27ace

 ### Hardware Specifications